Saint Agur blue cheese soufflé

 - FOR THE SOUFFLES: Using an electric whisk, whisk the egg whites to soft peaks with a little lemon juice.
 Be sure not to take them any further as they will become grainy and spoil your soufflé.
 With a spatula, mix in 1/3 of your whipped egg whites into your soufflé base.
 Then gently fold in the remaining 2/3 of the whipped egg whites.
 Taste and adjust the seasoning if necessary.
 Fill the moulds 1/3 of the way up and place a cube of Saint Agur blue cheese in the centre of each.
 Cover with the remaining mixture.
 Place the filled soufflé moulds on a tray and into the pre-heated oven.
 Bake for 10-12 minutes.
 Once baked, leave the soufflés to cool in their moulds.
 Once cool, cover the moulds with cling film and reserve in the fridge until ready to serve (for up to 2 days).

 - TO FINISH AND SERVE: When ready to serve, pre-heat the oven to 190°C. On a baking tray, scatter the breadcrumbs and hazelnuts.
 Turn out the soufflés from their moulds and place them on the tray (the breadcrumbs and hazelnuts prevent them from sticking).
 Bake on the middle shelf for about 8 minutes.
-Serve immediately with the suggested accompaniment of apple and walnut salad (see recipe below).
+Serve immediately with the suggested accompaniment of apple and walnut salad (see separate recipe).